We Help Operations Managers to Conceive and Actualize Their Industrial Visions Based on the Lean Manufacturing Culture

 In the world of Lean Manufacturing, we frequently hear about coaching.

-Unfortunately, I have found that there is still a great deal of confusion about what coaching is and its activity entails.
-Often it is confused with consulting, mentoring, or training.
+Unfortunately, I have found that there is still a great deal of confusion about coaching and its activity.
+It is often confused with consulting, mentoring, or training.

 In the company, it is possible to see the force of resistance to change at work just as soon as new ideas which in fact question the entire hierarchy, are introduced.